Education and training

 Kroo Bay; Poverty and a love for soccer

 Here, where the African dirt road bends into a bay, towards the busy center of Freetown, a drain runs.
 Where pigs swim around in knee-high pools of sewage, while women wash clothes a few meters away.
 In the area around the drain, 17,000 people are crammed into small houses built on top of piles of rubbish.
-The slum area is called Kroo Bay; notorious for being burdened by extreme poverty and high crime rates.

 Soccer as a ticket to getting an education.